metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 {% markdown %}

-The _Should designers code_ <sup id="footnote--1">[1](#footnotes--1)</sup> debate is nonsense yet popular.
-The search query returned 27,800 results.
+**<update**

+After [the comments on Lobste.rs](http://localhost:3000/the-designer-who-doesnt-code/) the first introductory part (Comps) and the last sections (Pain; Cure) of this article were rewritten.
+The rest, the case study was untouched.

+The original article is still available [here](https://dev.to/metamn/the-designer-who-doesnt-code-1l8d).

+**/update>**

+## Comps

+I'm both a designer and developer primarily focusing on my own projects.
+Occasionally I do freelancing for clients and often times I'm hired at the development phase.

+This means I'm receiving comps from designers either coming from Photoshop or Sketch, wrapped or not into Zeplin.
+I find these comps unusable.

+I have to slice, calculate, convert pixels to elastic measures; have to figure out the responsive grid structure, the responsive typography, all the reusable design elements &mdash; code them &mdash; and start adding all the exceptions every comp comes with &mdash; blowing the source code and the project.

 I've been long waiting for a case study which speaks for itself.
 Let's see it.

-## Comps

-Yes, in 2019 we still receive comps from designers.
-Either coming from Photoshop or Sketch, wrapped or not into Zeplin &mdash; for the modern front-end developer they are in the same way unusable.

-One has to slice, calculate, convert pixels to elastic measures like in the nineties.
-Has to figure out the responsive grid structure, the responsive typography, all the reusable design elements &mdash; code them &mdash; and start adding all the exceptions every comp comes with blowing the source code and the project.

-If no design thinking there is no design system and code, project, budget, people gets bloated.

 ## The task